 JumpStart Academy Math is best if integrated regularly into students' math curriculum.
 Teachers could assign JumpStart to individual students while they work with small groups.
-Later, when the teacher looks at reports provided by JumpStart, they can pinpoint issues and create instruction to help those students.
+Later, after looking at reports provided by JumpStart, the teacher can pinpoint issues and create instruction to help those students.
 JumpStart Academy Math is engaging enough that some students would choose it during academic choice time.
-There's a handy feature that allows students to use their mouse or touchpad to sketch on the problem, but teachers will want to make sure their students use paper for more complex problems.
+There's a handy feature that allows students to use their mouse or touchpad to sketch on a problem, but teachers will want to make sure their students use paper for more complex problems.
 Younger kids will likely need assistance as they begin using the games, but once they get the hang of it, they can work more independently with the program.

 JumpStart Academy Math's greatest strength is its adaptability.
 All students will be working at their own pace, and each activity moves along based on their responses.
-Students have the option to retry at that point, but JumpStart Academy doesn't offer any remedial work or feedback to help students get on track, meaning a student who's struggling will need a teacher to intervene.
+Students have the option to retry after a response, but JumpStart Academy doesn't offer any remedial work or feedback to help students get on track, meaning a student who's struggling will need a teacher to intervene.
 Still, the program is too diagnostic for a kid to slip by without understanding a concept -- that's helpful.

 The games are pedagogically sound.
 They build on each other; as kids gain one skill, they'll use it to master the next.
 Some graphics are just too small to see easily, making it difficult for kids to get the correct answer.
-As a result, a student who understands a concept may get it wrong just because they can't see the objects correctly.
+As a result, students who understand a concept may get it wrong just because they can't see the objects correctly.
 This means that some games will not be an option for kids with even minor visual challenges.
-Beware of the built-in text-to-speech reader as well -- it incorrectly reads some problems.
-For example, it will read "5 * 6 =" as "five asterisks six equals."
+Beware of the built-in text-to-speech reader as well: It incorrectly reads some problems.
+For example, it will read "5 * 6 =" as "five asterisk six equals."